-NSF Responsible and Ethical Conduct of Research (RECR) Training
+NSF Responsible Conduct of Research Training

-As part of Swarthmore's commitment to ethical behavior and to complying with the regulations of the National Science Foundation (NSF), all Swarthmore undergraduates receiving NSF funding for their summer project must complete training in the responsible and ethical conduct of research.
-Required training includes a brief, online course on research ethics and principles, administered by the CITI Program, which must be completed before funding will be awarded.
-Your faculty advisor will supplement asynchronous CITI training with mentoring throughout the course of the project to satisfy NSF requirements.
-For more information, please consult with your faculty advisor and/or contact Jena Fioravanti, the Director of the Office of Research Integrity and Engagement, at jfiorav1@swarthmore.edu.
+As part of Swarthmore's commitment to ethical behavior and to meet the regulations of the National Science Foundation (NSF), all Swarthmore undergraduates receiving NSF funding for their summer project and their faculty advisor must complete training in the responsible conduct of research before their funds can be awarded.
+This training is a brief, online course administered by the CITI Program and contains several required modules on research ethics and principles.
+For more information, please visit the IRB website.